tewhatuora/api-standards/docs/api-security/03-APIAuthentcationandAuthorisationBasics.md

 smartphone) or be linked.

-In the CIBA flow the initial authorisation call is made to the new (OAuth2) backchannel authentication endpoint,

-and the authorisation server then delegates the authentication and consent approval tasks to the authentication device (smartphone) of the user, who will accept or deny the request.
+In the CIBA flow the initial authorisation call is made to the new (OAuth2) backchannel authentication endpoint and the authorisation server then delegates the authentication and consent approval tasks to the authentication device (smartphone) of the user, who will accept or deny the request.